Cyclone1070/docsreader/src/tailwind/markdown/blog/tailwindcss-v3-3.md

 Using `hyphens-manual` and a carefully placed `&shy;`, you can tell the browser where to insert a hyphen when it needs to break a word across multiple lines:

-Officially recognized by the Duden dictionary as the longest word in German, Kraftfahrzeug­haftpflichtversicherung is a 36 letter word for motor vehicle liability insurance.

 ```
 <p class="hyphens-manual ...">...
 Kraftfahrzeug&shy;haftpflichtversicherung is a ...</p>
 ```